MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-V-Medicare-Advantage-Communication-Requirements/section-422.2274.md

 (1) *General rules.* (i) MA organizations may only pay agents or brokers who meet the requirements in paragraph (b) of this section.

-(ii) MA organizations may determine, through their contracts, the amount of compensation to be paid, provided it does not exceed limitations outlined in this section.
+(ii) For contract years through contract year 2024, MA organizations may determine, through their contracts, the amount of compensation to be paid, provided it does not exceed limitations outlined in this section.
+Beginning with contract year 2025, MA organizations are limited to the compensation amounts outlined in this section.

 (iii) MA organizations may determine their payment schedule (for example, monthly or quarterly).
 Payments (including payments for AEP enrollments) must be made during the year of the beneficiary's enrollment.

 (iv) MA organizations may only pay compensation for the number of months a member is enrolled.

-(2) *Initial enrollment year compensation.* For each enrollment in an initial enrollment year, MA organizations may pay compensation at or below FMV.
+(2) Initial enrollment year compensation.
+For each enrollment in an initial enrollment year for contract years through contract year 2024, MA organizations may pay compensation at or below FMV.

 (i) MA organizations may pay either a full or pro-rated initial enrollment year compensation for: